Pregnancy in fish: Viviparous fish

-Viviparous fish include the families Goodeidae, Anablepidae, Jenynsiidae, Poeciliidae, Embiotocidae and some sharks (some species of the requiem sharks, Carcharinidae and the hammerheads, Sphyrnidae, among others).
+Viviparous fish include the families Goodeidae, Anablepidae, Jenynsiidae, Poeciliidae, Embiotocidae, and some sharks (some species of the requiem sharks, Carcharinidae and the hammerheads, Sphyrnidae, among others).
 The halfbeaks, Hemiramphidae, are found in both marine and freshwaters and those species that are marine produce eggs with extended filaments that attach to floating or stationary debris, while those that are found in freshwater are viviparous with internal fertilization.
 The Bythitidae are also viviparous although one species, Dinematichthys ilucoeteoides, is reported to be ovoviviparous.

 Aquarists commonly refer to ovoviviparous and viviparous fish as "livebearers".
-Examples include guppies, mollies, moonfish, platys, four-eyed fish and swordtails.
+Examples include guppies, mollies, moonfish, platys, four-eyed fish, and swordtails.
 All of these varieties exhibit signs of their pregnancy before the live fry are born.
 As examples, the female swordtail and guppy will both give birth to anywhere from 20 to 100 live young after a gestation period of four to six weeks, and mollies will produce a brood of 20 to 60 live young after a gestation of six to 10 weeks.

 Nutrition during pregnancy

 Other terms relating to pregnancy in fish relate to the differences in the mode and extent of support the female gives the developing offspring.

-"Lecithotrophy" (yolk feeding) occurs when the mother provisions the oocyte with all the resources it needs prior to fertilization, so the egg is independent of the mother.
+"Lecithotrophy" (yolk feeding) occurs when the mother provisions the oocyte with all the resources that it needs prior to fertilization, so the egg is independent of the mother.
 Many members of the fish family Poeciliidae are considered to be lecithotrophic, however, research is increasingly showing that others are matrotrophic.

 "Aplacental viviparity" occurs when the female retains the embryos during the entire time of development but without any transfer of nutrients to the young.
 The yolk sac is the only source of nutrients for the developing embryo.
 There are at least two exceptions to this; some sharks gain nourishment by eating unfertilized eggs produced by the mother (oophagy or egg eating) or by eating their unborn siblings (intra-uterine cannibalism).

 "Matrotrophy" (mother feeding) occurs when the embryo exhausts its yolk supply early in gestation and the mother provides additional nutrition.
 Post-fertilization transfer of nutrients has been reported in several species within the genera Gambusia and Poecilia, specifically, G. affinis, G. clarkhubbsi, G. holbrooki, G. gaigei, G. geiseri, G. nobilis, P. formosa, P. latipinna, and P. mexicana.

 Viviparous fish have developed several ways of providing their offspring with nutrition.
 "Embryotrophic" or "histrotrophic" nutrition occurs by the production of nutritive fluid, uterine milk, by the uterine lining, which is absorbed directly by the developing embryo.
 "Hemotrophic" nutrition occurs through the passing of nutritive substances between blood vessels of the mother and embryo that are in close proximity, i.e. a placenta-like organ similar to that found in mammals.